nekochango/fishingz/README.md

 ### :tropical_fish:　　3.
 Register the application for each file type
 Register the application you want to use for each file type.
-The file type refers to the result of "file -b -i".
+The file type corresponds to the result of "file-b-i".
-In addition, it will be executed from the application of the pattern corresponding to the above.
+It is also executed from the corresponding application.

 ***$HOME/.fishingz/init.fish***
 ```